matthewcawley02/awn-ide/README.md

-# awn-syntax-highlighter README
+# README

-This is the README for your extension "awn-syntax-highlighter".
-After writing up a brief description, we recommend including the following sections.
+This respository contains a VSCode extension for syntax highlighting of the AWN programming language.

 ## Features